Certificate of Achievement | 365 Clock Hours

 The Clinical Lab Assistant Program will provide students with the necessary knowledge and skills to competently perform the duties of an entry level medical laboratory assistant.
 Clinical Lab Assistants are trained to work in doctors’ offices, hospital laboratories and other outpatient labs as an integral member of the allied health care delivery team.

-Clinical Lab Assistants perform routine medical laboratory tests for the diagnosis, treatment, and prevention of disease.
-May work under the supervision of a medical technologist.
+Clinical Lab Assistants perform routine medical laboratory tests for the diagnosis, treatment, and prevention of disease and may work under the supervision of a medical technologist.
 The curriculum will allow the students to gain competency in cognitive, psychomotor and affective competencies in entry level laboratory skills.
 The program will be offered in a flexible open entry / open exit format.

 For state and national occupation information, visit http://online.onetcenter.org/find/ and enter the following O*Net code(s):